Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 Insurance companies will often base their rates on averages – the average number of cars owned per family, the average amount of time someone spends driving in traffic, and the average amount of miles a person drives per year.

-This next section will cover transportation averages that will include car ownership, commuter transportation, traffic congestion and types of transportation that people use the most.
+This next section will cover transportation averages, including car ownership, commuter transportation, traffic congestion, and the most commonly used types of transportation.

 Car Ownership